Maximally recoverable codes with locality and availability: Introduction

 Locally Repairable Codes (LRCs) \cite{gopalan} appeared as a solution to this problem, since they can correct a single erasure by contacting a small number $ r \ll k $ (called locality) of surviving nodes (where $ k $ is the number of information symbols), while at the same time being able to correct a large number of erasures in catastrophic cases.
 There exist LRCs whose (global) minimum distances attain the upper bounds depending only on the code dimension and the locality restrictions \cite{tamo-barg}.
 However, such LRCs may not be able to correct all of the correctable erasure patterns given the locality constraints.
-Those LRCs who can are called maximally recoverable LRCs or MR-LRCs \cite{blaum-RAID, gopalan-MR}.
+Those LRCs who can are called maximally recoverable LRCs or MR-LRCs \cite{blaum-RAID, gopalan-MR} (sometimes they are also called partial MDS codes in the literature \cite{blaum-RAID}).
 Although they have the strongest erasure-correction capabilities among LRCs, there exist lower bounds on their field sizes indicating these have to grow superlinearly with the code length \cite{gopi}.
 Among different constructions, those from \cite{cai-field, gopi-field} asymptotically attain such lower bounds in some parameter regimes.

 Originally, LRCs were able to correct only one erasure locally \cite{gopalan}.
 In order to expand this local erasure-correction capability, two generalizations appeared.
 First, LRCs that can correct up to $ \delta - 1 $ erasures in each local repair set were introduced \cite{kamath}.
 In such LRCs, each symbol belongs to a local repair set, which we will assume are disjoint and of size $ r+\delta -1 $, as usual in the MR-LRC literature \cite{cai-field, gopi-field, gopi}.
 When up to $ \delta-1 $ erasures occur in one such local set, the erasures may be corrected by contacting at most $ r $ remaining nodes in that local set.
 A second approach is to provide each locally repairable symbol with availability \cite{availability, wang}.
 In LRCs with $ N $ availability, each information symbol belongs to $ N $ local sets which are pairwise disjoint after removing that one symbol.
-LRCs with availability also enable good parallel reading, since the local sets can be accessed independently in order to access a target information symbol (since they are pairwise disjoint after removing that symbol).
+LRCs with availability also enable good parallel recovery, since the local sets can be accessed independently in order to access a target information symbol (since they are pairwise disjoint after removing that symbol).
+Parallel recovery is crucial in distributed storage systems involved in the management of hot data, where information is frequently accessed.

 A hybrid solution was proposed in \cite{cai-disjoint}, where an information symbol belongs to multiple local repair sets (pairwise disjoint after removing the symbol) that each can correct up to $ \delta - 1 $ erasures locally.
 However, both the works on LRCs with availability \cite{availability} and their generalization \cite{cai-disjoint} only studied them with respect to their (global) minimum distance, providing upper bounds and matching constructions.
 However, the fact that their minimum distance attains the upper bounds does not mean that such codes may correct every globally correctable erasure pattern (for the given locality constraints).